yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/known-issues/mysql-oracle.md

 ---
 title: MySQL and Oracle source databases
 linkTitle: MySQL and Oracle
-headcontent: Known issues when migrating data from MySQL or Oracle.
+headcontent: General guide when migrating data from MySQL or Oracle.
-description: Known issues and suggested workarounds for migrating data from MySQL or Oracle.
+description: General guide and suggested workarounds for migrating data from MySQL or Oracle.
 menu:
   preview_yugabyte-voyager:
     identifier: mysql-oracle-issues